Skip to Main Content

 Federal funding agencies also define data in different ways.
 Below are just a few examples of the varying definitions.

-NIH defines data as “recorded factual material commonly accepted in the scientific community as necessary to document, support, and validate research findings.”
-Source: NIH Data Sharing Policy and Implementation Guidance
+NIH defines data as “recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings.”
+Source: NIH Policy for Data Management and Sharing

 NEH defines data as “materials generated or collected during the course of conducting research.”
 Source: Data Management Plans for NEH Office of Digital Humanities Proposals and Awards.

-Data management is the day to day management of data to support the collection, organization, sharing, preservation and re-use of proejct data.
+Data management is the day-to-day management of data to support the collection, organization, sharing, preservation and reuse of project data.

 The Research Data Management Lifecycle

-• How will we document our research data and processes?
+• How will you document your research data and methods?

 Funder Requirements

-The Office of Management and Budget (OMB) Circular A-110 describes the administrative requirements for grants and proposals awarded to institutions of higher education, hospitals and other non-profit organizations.
-In 1999, Circular A-110 was revised to include a data sharing component under the provision of the Freedom of Information Act which requires grantees to provide access to research data funded by the federal government in a timely manner.
+The Uniform Guidance (2 CFR Part 200) outlines the administrative requirements for federal grants awarded to institutions of higher education, hospitals, and other non-profit organizations.
+This guidance includes provisions under the Freedom of Information Act requiring grantees to provide timely access to federally funded research data.
 See Public Access Policies for more detailed information about agency requirements.

-Managing your data throughout the data lifecycle is important for three main reasons:
+Managing research data throughout its lifecycle is important for three main reasons:

-Managing your data from the beginning of the research project will save you time and effort later on.
+Quick Tip: Managing your data properly from the beginning of your research project will save valuable time and resources during analysis, sharing, and publication phases.